10 Lesser Known Freedom Fighters Of India Who Died For The Nation

 A ruler who tried to overthrow the British rule.
 One of the first lady rulers who fought for independence.

 The Rani of Kittur, Karnataka, was one of the first lady rulers to revolt against the British.
 Her story of patriotism dates back to 1824.
-To overthrow British East India Company, she led an armed rebellion but eventually got captured.
+To overthrow the British East India Company, she led an armed rebellion but eventually got captured.
 While imprisoned, she was killed and went on to become a folk heroine as well as the symbol of the Independence Movement in India.

 10. Kushal Konwar